ahmedbnm67-cloud/CORTEX-ros2-autonomous-differential-robot/README.md

 ## About

-CORTEX is a complete ROS 2 autonomous mobile robot project developed from scratch.
+CORTEX is a ROS 2 autonomous differential drive robot developed from scratch to demonstrate the complete autonomous navigation pipeline.

-The project covers the entire autonomous navigation pipeline, beginning with robot modeling using **URDF/Xacro**, followed by **Gazebo Harmonic** simulation, **ros2_control** integration, **SLAM Toolbox** mapping, **AMCL** localization, and autonomous navigation using **Navigation2** and **Behavior Trees**.
+The project includes robot modeling, Gazebo simulation, ros2_control, SLAM Toolbox, AMCL localization, and Navigation2 for autonomous navigation.

-This project serves as both a learning platform and a foundation for future deployment on a real differential drive robot.
+**Designed for learning, research, and future deployment on a real robot platform.**
 ---

 ## Features